What Happens If You Don’t Peel Peaches for Cobbler? How It Affects Flavor and Texture

 Aesthetic Considerations of Unpeeled Peaches

 The skins of peaches contain pigments that can bleed into the cobbler, creating a vibrant, slightly rosy hue.
-This can enhance the dish’s visual appeal, especially when serving it to guests.
+This can enhance the dish’s visual appeal, mainly when serving it to guests.
 However, the skins can also appear uneven or rough, which might not suit those seeking a polished presentation.

 Nutritional Benefits of Keeping the Peel